Meowthhh/TConnect/README.md

 # TConnect
-TConnect is a prescription management app, where doctors can see a patient's medical documents if the patient gives permission.
+TConnect is a prescription management website, where doctors can see a patient's medical documents if the patient gives permission.